1.1. Contact organisation

 The data reported are internally coherent.

-About 0.25 full-time equivalents of work are required to compile the EW-MFA data in Switzerland, to publish the results at the national level (in the form of indicators, summary tables and interactive tables as well as analysed in thematic studies) on the website of the Federal Statistical Office (FSO) and to transmit the data and the quality report to Eurostat.
+About 0.25 full-time equivalents of work are required to compile the EW-MFA data in Switzerland, to publish the results at the national level (in the form of graphics, summary tables and interactive tables as well as analysed in thematic studies) on the website of the Federal Statistical Office (FSO) and to transmit the data and the quality report to Eurostat.

 17.1.
 Data revision - policy